 If you have changed the usage of any of your rooms, i.e. second bedroom to an office, then change it back to a functioning bedroom.
 The perceived value of rooms varies amongst buyers, in this example, a bedroom is certainly worth more than an office.

 Other tips for getting a house ready to sell involve the internal condition of your home and its fittings.
 If buyers see things that don’t work properly or are broken they will probably assume that you haven’t spent the correct amount of time maintaining your home and that this may lead to expense further down the line.

 Even if this doesn’t stop the buyers from offering on your home it will more than likely lead to a lower offer, as they will factor in the cost of making the repairs themselves and then add a bit on for the inconvenience.

 All kitchen appliances

 Boiler and radiators

 In terms of redecoration, neutral colours are the way to go.
 Not only will this make your home appear brighter and more spacious, it makes it very easy for any incoming buyer to redecorate in the colours they like.
-If after redecorating you realise that any curtains, paintings or furniture look out of place or clash with your new (neutral) colour scheme, it is best to move these items out in to storage, sell or give away.
+If after redecorating you realise that any curtains, paintings, or furniture look out of place or clash with your new (neutral) colour scheme, it is best to move these items out into storage, sell or give them away.

 adds to the kerb appeal and gives the buyer the impression that your garden is